 Conclusion on the best Russian TV Shows for learning Russian

-We’ve covered a lot of interesting topics in this best Russian TV shows article.
+We’ve covered a lot of interesting topics in this Russian TV shows article.
 So if you’re interested in learning Russian, I highly recommend you check out some of the series mentioned in this article.

 Feel free to follow my exact step by step guide for finding out which series will suit you well.
 And then try to watch for at least 20 minutes per day.
 This can be easily made into a habit by switching your English series for Russian ones.